Wishing you knew more about Aboriginal culture? Search no more.

 - Support Aboriginal education.
 You can donate to Aboriginal education institutions such as the Tranby Aboriginal College or even take a course in Aboriginal studies.

 - Subscribe to Aboriginal-owned newspapers.
 The Koori Mail is 100% Aboriginal-owned and run.
 Put them into your waiting room or library.

 - Participate in Aboriginal events.
 Give your time and energy to events such as the National Aborigines and Islanders Day Observance Committee (NAIDOC) Week, Australia Day and other significant Aboriginal events.

 - Donate money.
 Groups like Australians for National Title and Reconciliation (ANTaR) or Aboriginal social justice groups often depend entirely on voluntary donations.
+Support the Aboriginal and Torres Strait Islander Healing Foundation which runs healing programs around Australia.
 Support them regularly—remember your next tax declaration!

 - Do volunteer community work.
 The best way is to support Aboriginal communities directly.
-Contact Indigenous Community Volunteers to find out where and when you can support.
+Here’s a guide to get you started with volunteering.

 - Share what you found.
 Be it what you have read, learned or seen, share it with family, friends, workmates and neighbours.
 Post on Facebook, Twitter.
 Share your photos.
 Write a blog entry.
 Write an article—newspapers and magazines are always keen on user-generated content.

 - Prepare a presentation.
 Present your photos and stories in clubs, schools or churches.
 When people know you they are very likely to pay more attention than to an unknown presenter.

 - Give feedback.
 Write responses to positive or negative media reports.
 Sometimes all it takes to make a difference is a fact-based readers letter to correct a journalist’s mistake.